 Is it safe to travel to Green Bay and/or Wisconsin?

-As of March 27, Wisconsin has 842 confirmed cases of coronavirus and 13 deaths, according to numbers released by the Department of Health Services.
+As of October 8, Wisconsin has had a 7-day average of 2,590 confirmed cases of coronavirus and a total of 8,107 deaths, according to numbers released by the Department of Health Services.

 To track coronavirus in Wisconsin, click here.

 The Centers for Disease Control (CDC) has consistently advised the public to practice everyday preventative measures to help stop the spread of germs, as typical in the current flu and respiratory disease season.
-A Safer at Home order is in effect for the entire state of Wisconsin through April 24.
 If you are concerned about travel within the United States, please check updated CDC recommendations here.